Pathology Residency

 The Faculty Interview Session

-• An agenda with interviewer contact information and direct zoom links are sent in advance of the interview date.
+• An agenda with interviewer contact information and direct Zoom links are sent in advance of the interview date.

-The Resident Interactive Session
+The Resident Interactive Session (RIS)

-If you have general questions, please contact:
+If you have additional questions, please contact our Program Coordinator.